Armandelij/Starwars/README.md

 ## Failures

 In order to disply any additional information regarding each character in the DestinationView() I needed to convert my structs which are holding my data into classes so that they can conform to the Observableobject protocol.
-When I do this a recieved a lot of errors so I stopped.
+When I do this I recieved a lot of errors so I stopped.

 Below are the results